ubccsss/ubccsss.org/README.md

 Read the [Hugo docs](https://gohugo.io/getting-started/configuration/) for more information on how they work.

+#### Environment variables

+Currently, there are three enviornment variables:

+- `recaptchaSiteKey`: reCAPTCHA key for courses databse new review form
+- `workerURL`: Cloudflare worker url for courses databse new review form
+- `gcseURL`: Google custom search engine url for searchbar

 #### netlify.toml

 netlify.toml contains the configuration for the Netlify. `HUGO_ENV` is used to select the environment for different Netlify environments.